plone/volto/docs/source/addons/index.md

 ### Loading add-on configuration

-As a convenience, an add-on can export configuration functions that can mutate, in-place, the overall Volto configuration registry.
+As a convenience, an add-on can export configuration functions that can mutate, in-place, the overall Volto {term}`configuration registry`.
 An add-on can export multiple configurations methods, making it possible to selectively choose which specific add-on functionality you want to load.